treatment specialities, & moving from hurt to healing

 As the therapist, I create a safe space for “dual attunement” – attuning to you on a relational level and on a neurobiological level and holding your experience.
 I support you in finding the eye position where you feel most connected to whatever emotion, thought pattern, or experience/trauma that you want to work on, and I hold the space while we trust your brain and body to process in the ways they need to.
 Because our bodies and brains are naturally “plastic” and adaptive, they naturally move towards healing when provided with the right support.
 Brainspotting is gentle, supportive, and client led, and I have found it to be an incredibly powerful tool in helping clients feel more like themselves again.

-“We shake with joy, we shake with grief.
+we shake with joy, we shake with grief.

-What a time they have, these two
+what a time they have, these two

 housed as they are in the same body.